chinapedia/wikipedia.abstract.en/Page/Ammonia.md

 As a fuel

-AmmoniacalGasEngineStreetcarARWaud.jpeg drawn by Alfred Waud in 1871.]] x-15.jpg aircraft used ammonia as one component fuel of its rocket engine ]] The raw energy density of liquid ammonia is 11.5 MJ/L,[55] which is about a third that of diesel.
+drawn by Alfred Waud in 1871.]] aircraft used ammonia as one component fuel of its rocket engine ]] The raw energy density of liquid ammonia is 11.5 MJ/L,[55] which is about a third that of diesel.
 There is the opportunity to convert ammonia back to hydrogen, where it can be used to power hydrogen fuel cells or directly within high-temperature fuel cells.[56]
 The conversion of ammonia to hydrogen via the sodium-amide process,[57] either for combustion or as fuel for a proton exchange membrane fuel cell,[58] is possible.
 Conversion to hydrogen would allow the storage of hydrogen at nearly 18 wt% compared to ≈5% for gaseous hydrogen under pressure.

 Ammonia engines or ammonia motors, using ammonia as a working fluid, have been proposed and occasionally used.[59]
 The principle is similar to that used in a fireless locomotive, but with ammonia as the working fluid, instead of steam or compressed air.
 Ammonia engines were used experimentally in the 19th century by Goldsworthy Gurney in the UK and the St. Charles Avenue Streetcar line in New Orleans in the 1870s and 1880s,[60] and during World War II ammonia was used to power buses in Belgium.[61]